 KSTP-TV Minneapolis/St. Paul reporter Richard Reeve was well within his rights when he recorded a civilian firing a handgun in the air during a Black Lives Matter rally.

 A Reddit thread said, “News reporter played Gunshot sounds on his phone during the peaceful protest.”

 I was scrolling through Twitter when I saw commentary from Twitter users accusing KSTP of adding fake gunshot sound effects to their news coverage, as part of a deliberate effort to misrepresent a peaceful rally.

-Angry protestors accuse him of playing fake gunshots in order to incite violence.
+You can see angry protestors accuse him of playing recorded gunshots in order to incite violence.
 Sounds pretty bad, right?

 In fact, he had recorded the following video clip moments earlier, and he was simply reviewing it.
 It’s not fake — someone in the crowd really pulled out a handgun and fired several rounds in the air.